 - Avoid excessive irrigation that saturates the soil or frequently wets the root crown.

 - Mazzard and Colt are more resistant than Mahaleb rootstock.
 Results for trees on Gisela rootstocks have been variable.

 - Plant in raised beds so that the top of the bed is at least 12 inches above the surrounding soil may be useful in certain situations.

 Chemical control Focus on cultural control methods first.

 - Agri-Fos at 2.5 quarts/A. Do not combine with a copper-spray program for control of other diseases.
+WA only.
 Group P7 fungicide.
 4-hr reentry.

 - Aliette WDG at 5 lb/A for nonbearing trees only.
 Do not use with adjuvants.
 Group P7 fungicide.
 24-hr reentry.

 - Fosphite at 1 to 3 quarts/A. Do not use copper products within 20 days of treatment and do not use spray adjuvants.
 Group P7 fungicide.
 4-hr reentry.